Yoric/keep-it-focused/README.md

 keep-it-focused is a small tool designed to help users focus on their task by making sure that some applications or websites are permitted only during specific days/times.

 As of this writing, this application works only on Linux + Firefox.
+If you wish to expand it to other platforms, patches are welcome!

 # Setting up